Last updated: 6 March 2019

 If your account becomes inactive, we’ll keep any data related to a framework agreement for 7 years.

 Any data not related to a framework agreement, for example your email address or password, will be deleted after 3 years.
 If you prefer, you can ask us to delete this information earlier.

 Where your data is processed and stored

 Your personal data may be transferred outside the European Economic Area (EEA).
-If this happens, we’ll make sure that you’re given the same level of legal protection as within the EEA.
+If this happens, we’ll use the the US Privacy Shield scheme to make sure that you’re given the same level of legal protection as within the EEA.

 How we protect your data and keep it secure